TomBener/quarto-cn-tools/README.md

 - **Sort Chinese Bibliographies**: Sort Chinese bibliographies by Pinyin, and can be customized to sort Chinese entries first or last.
 - **Correct Chinese Quotes**: Tweak Chinese quotes for sophisticated typesetting.
 - **Correct Spaces**: Improve copywriting, correct spaces, words, and punctuations between CJK.
-- **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibTeX/BibLaTeX file.
+- **Extract Bibliographies**: Extract all bibliographies cited in the document as a BibTeX/BibLaTeX file, and copy cited reference files to a specified directory.
 - **Generate Backlinks**: Generate backlinks for bibliography entries to the corresponding citations.
 - **Remove DOI Hyperlinks**: Remove DOI hyperlinks formatted by `citeproc` if they are not needed in the bibliography.